blockerlocker/commands/README.md

-# commands
-Commands from videos on my YouTube channel
+# Commands from my YouTube channel